nosinovacao/istio-tracing-aspnetcore/README.md

     .PropagateIstioHeaders();
 ```

-## Usage with HttpClientFactory
+### Usage with HttpClientFactory
-If you are using the HttpClientFactory extensions to create your HttpClient's you are ready to go and you can see your applications tracing and telemtry on ISTIO jaeger! 😊
+If you are using the HttpClientFactory extensions to create your HttpClient's you are ready to go and you can see your applications tracing and telemetry on ISTIO jaeger! 😊

 ### Usage without HttpClientFactory
-Since you are not using the  `HttpClientFactory` integration you need to explicitely add the `CorrelationIdHeaderDelegatingHandler` to your HttpClients:
+If you are not using the  `HttpClientFactory` integration you need to explicitely add the `CorrelationIdHeaderDelegatingHandler` to your HttpClients:

 ```csharp
 public class SomeClass